 - User Experience – from your knowledge of top-ranking competitors and user’s intent, advise on how the website should be laid out on mobile and mobile to ensure the site is a joy to use and navigate.

 The above points relate to the users, clients, and creating a website that meets these needs.
-Though if the website is not technically well set up, then all this above work could be in vein, so your technical SEO expertise should include:
+Though if the website is not technically well set up, then all these above work could be in vain, so your technical SEO expertise should include:

-- Crawling – understanding how search engines crawl websites, so ensuring you clients sites are fully explored by search engine spyders.
+- Crawling – understanding how search engines crawl websites, so ensuring your clients’ sites are fully explored by search engine spiders.

 - Indexing – understanding search engine indexing, so ensuring their indexes show the correct results for your client.

 - Speed – understanding the importance of speed for both users and SEO, and how to diagnose problems, and instruct improvement to site speed.

 - Mobile – knowing the importance of a mobile-friendly website, and the diagnosis of issues that may make the site less usable for visitors.